Ollebac/MyBuilds/README.md

 ## About
-Within this project are 'mini' projects that are meant to knowledge of various concepts.
+Within this project are 'mini' projects that are meant to showcase my knowledge of various concepts.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).